Writing Fellow Tutoring

 Reflecting on Assignment 1 & Preparing for Assignment 2

 After Assignment 1 but before Assignment 2 begins, you and your Writing Fellows cohort will meet with the course instructor to discuss and reflect on Assignment 1 with them.
-You will also have a second meeting with the Instructor to discuss the next assignment and the new agenda points to cover for that round of fellowing.
+You also have this second meeting with the Instructor to discuss the next assignment and the new agenda points to cover for that round of fellowing.

 Image without caption